 The following presentations and courses are available.
 They can be held at your location and are an affordable, low-stress pleasant learning experience.

 All are Power Point presentations and are on a thumb drive and/or DVD.
 Ralph will provide equipment and supplies as needed.
-It greatly helps if the teaching site has a computer with sound capability and projector available to hasten set-up time.
+It greatly helps if the teaching site has a computer with sound capability, a projector and screen available to hasten set-up time.
 If need be, Ralph can bring his equipment.

 Certificates will be issued by ASHI (American Safety and Health Institute) by Ralph for the CPR/AED and Basic First Aid courses and letters of attendance for others will be issued by North Woods Images, if requested.
 Ralph will complete and turn in required paperwork to POST (The Minnesota Board Of Peace Officer Standards And Training) and agencies of those attending.
 He will also retain records and paperwork for all courses that are used for continuing education credits.

 Due to variables, course lengths may need to be extended (rarely shortened) slightly to accomplish educational goals.

 Please email or call for further information.

 Wilderness First Aid – Course content includes but is not limited to: Introduction to first aid, wilderness and first aid defined, calling for help, first things first, victim assessment and priorities, CPR (briefly discussed so a CPR course is STRONGLY encouraged), Bleeding and shock, bone and joint injuries, specific injuries (head, facial, eye, chest, burns, embedded objects, and dental emergencies), circulatory, respiratory, neurological, abdominal and environmental emergencies, bites and sting, poisons and toxins, water, ice and lightning emergencies, SCUBA emergencies, evacuation considerations, first aid kits and suggested reading and how to be creative. – 4.0 hours – awarded 4 MN POST Board continuing education credits